Persephone: Queen of the underworld

 In mythology and literature she is often called dread(ed) Persephone, and queen of the underworld, within which tradition it was forbidden to speak her name.
 This tradition comes from her conflation with the very old chthonic divinity Despoina ("[the] mistress"), whose real name could not be revealed to anyone except those initiated into her mysteries.
 As goddess of death, she was also called a daughter of Zeus and Styx, the river that formed the boundary between Earth and the underworld.
-In Homer's epics, she appears always together with Hades and the underworld, apparently sharing with Hades control over the dead.
+In Homer's epics, she appears always together with Hades in the underworld, apparently sharing with Hades control over the dead.
 In Homer's Odyssey, Odysseus encounters the "dread Persephone" in Tartarus when he visits his dead mother.
-Odysseus sacrifices a ram to the chthonic goddess Persephone and the ghosts of the dead who drink the blood of the sacrificed animal.
+Odysseus sacrifices a ram to the chthonic goddess Persephone and the ghosts of the dead, who drink the blood of the sacrificed animal.
 In the reformulation of Greek mythology expressed in the Orphic Hymns, Dionysus and Melinoë are separately called children of Zeus and Persephone.
 Groves sacred to her stood at the western extremity of the earth on the frontiers of the lower world, which itself was called "house of Persephone".

 Her central myth served as the context for the secret rites of regeneration at Eleusis, which promised immortality to initiates.

+As wife of Pluto, she sent spectres, ruled the ghosts, and carried into effect the curses of men.
+The lake of Avernus, as an entrance to the infernal regions, was sacred to her.